 The AAA accounting feature enables you to track the services users are accessing as well as the amount of network resources they are consuming.
 Because RADIUS accounting is facilitated through AAA, you must issue the aaa accounting command, specifying RADIUS as the accounting method.
-For more information about the two commands, see Authentication Configuration.
+For more information, refer to the chapter "Configuring Accounting."

-2.5 RADIUS Configuration Examples
+2. 5 RADIUS Configuration Examples